blair-mmai/AzureML_SentimentAnalysis/Microsoft-Azure-ML-Studio---Sentiment-Analysis-Tutorial.md

 * Set training properties by clicking on the module _Train Model_
 * Click on _Launch Column Selector_
 * > Click on _BY NAME_
-* > Select the _Polarity_ column on the right-hand side and move it to the left-hand side under _SELECTED COLUMNS_ using the arrow in the middle
+* > Select the _Polarity_ column on the left-hand side and move it to the right-hand side under _SELECTED COLUMNS_ using the arrow in the middle
 * > Click on the _checkmark_

 ![select train cols](https://user-images.githubusercontent.com/55206834/86885555-7d34f600-c0c3-11ea-9300-1fdef642ac61.png)

 Set the properties for your model.
-* Click on your _Two-Class Boosted Decision Tree_ module and set the parameters on the left-hand side
+* Click on your _Two-Class Boosted Decision Tree_ module and set the parameters on the right-hand side
 * In our tutorial, we used the default settings of:
 * > Max number of leaves = 20
 * > Min number of samples = 10